drjwbaker/bitcurator-workflow/documents/2017-11-23_digitalmedia-processingworkflow.md

 		- Calculate SHA-256: yes.
 		- Re-read source after acquisition: no.
 		- Verify image after acquisition: yes.
 (NB: if you find the 'Time Remaining Field' growing exponentially during capture, try aborting and re-running with this option deselected)
-- When process is complete (Guymager should report ‘Finished – Verified & Ok’ in the ‘State’ column), eject the source media, and make a copy of capture and metadata in a backup folder.
+- When process is complete (Guymager should report ‘Finished – Verified & Ok’ in the ‘State’ column).
+Eject the source media.
+Now go look at what you've made!

 ______
 ## Reporting